medialesson/hugo-theme-event/docs/guides/menu-configuration.md

 menus in the Hugo configuration of your project.
 That way, you have everything in one place.

 This theme offers a `main` menu, a `footer` menu and a `secondary` menu.
-You can create menu entries for contents created by this theme (see above) and your custom contents (e.g. an imprint).
+You can create menu entries for contents created by this theme and your custom contents (e.g. an imprint).
 When the menus get rendered, this theme tries to translate each menu entry by its identifier (`menu.` + identifier).
 If no translation is available, the name of the menu entry will be used.

-**Note:** A maximum of 4 menu items can be displayed in the `secondary`menu section.
+**Note:** A maximum of four menu items can be displayed in the `secondary` menu.

 The following sample demonstrates how to create menu entries with standard Hugo configuration.